Available resources

 Machines in the cluster are classified into compute nodes and network nodes, as described in cluster overview.
 The resource sharing policy is different for the two.

-• an Intel Tofino P4 programmable dataplane ASIC
+• Intel Tofino P4 programmable dataplane ASIC

-• an x86 control plane CPU
+• x86 control plane CPU

 A tenant willing to deploy and test its P4 code on SUP4RNET Tofino switches, must first reserve its own slot through a dedicated dashboard.